HELPING COMMUNITIES MAKE IT

 In 2017, US Foods donated $2 million of food to Feeding America to support relief efforts following Hurricane Harvey and Hurricane Irma.
 Through this partnership, 40 truckloads of food were delivered to food banks to feed those impacted by the storms.

-We proudly support programs that prepare underprivileged and at-risk youth for culinary careers.
+We proudly support programs that prepare underserved youth for culinary careers.
 In August 2017, we launched our US Foods Scholars program in Chicago and Arizona through a partnership with Careers through Culinary Arts Program (C-CAP).
 The program awards financial support and professional development opportunities to outstanding students who plan to pursue an education in the culinary arts and enter the restaurant industry.
 In August of 2018, we named our first six US Foods Scholars.
 Learn more about these future culinary professionals here.

 Safeguarding the Environment